 Find out if this in-patient care is covered by Medicare (it may not be) or if families will be responsible for payment.

-Find out about hospice services for caregivers and family
+Find out about hospice services for family

 18. What kind of respite care is available and under what circumstances?

 If the family is completely exhausted and needs a break from caregiving, is respite care available?
 Ask if there are requirements that need to be met first, what type of care is offered, and who provides the care.

 For example, some hospices will move your older adult to an in-patient facility for up to 5 days or provide continuous nursing care at home for short periods of time.

 19. What is the expectation about the family’s role in caregiving?

 Clarify what the hospice expects family members to do versus what they will do to care for the older adult.
 Make sure what family is expected to do is realistic for your situation.